This post gives an overview over important cloud tenant management concepts.

 1. Cloud Cost Management

-Gain transparancy when it comes to cloud usage and costs: Tagging cost centers, business units and specific purposes help you keep track.
+Gain transparency when it comes to cloud usage and costs: Tagging cost centers, business units, and specific purposes help you keep track.

 2. Cloud Access Management

 Proper tagging enables administrators to control the access of users or user groups to resources or services.

 Tags are essential to identify sensitive cloud tenants and keeping them secure.

 The added metadata of tags enable a whole new level of automation: Many different automation tools can read these tags and utilize them to make your life easier in almost every regard concerning the previously mentioned use cases.

 Self-Service Cloud Tenant Creation